pyodide/pyodide/docs/usage/keyboard-interrupts.md

-(Keyboard_interrupts)=
+(interrupting_execution)=

 # Interrupting execution

+The native Python interrupt system is based on preemptive multitasking but Web Assembly has no support for preemptive multitasking.
+Because of this, interrupting execution in Pyodide must be achieved via a different mechanism which takes some effort to set up.

-## How to set up KeyboardInterrupts
+## Setting up interrupts

-In order to use keyboard interrupts you must be using Pyodide in a webworker.
+In order to use interrupts you must be using Pyodide in a webworker.
 You also will need to use a `SharedArrayBuffer`, which means that your server must set appropriate security headers.
 See [the MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#security_requirements) for more information.

-To use the keyboard interrupt system, you should create a `SharedArrayBuffer` on either the main thread or the worker thread and share it with the other thread.
+To use the interrupt system, you should create a `SharedArrayBuffer` on either the main thread or the worker thread and share it with the other thread.
 You should use {any}`pyodide.setInterruptBuffer` to set the interrupt buffer on the Pyodide thread.
 When you want to indicate an interrupt, write a `2` into the interrupt buffer.
 When the interrupt signal is processed, Pyodide will set the value of the interrupt buffer back to `0`.